redyaung/jarvs/README.md

-# Just Another Risc-v Simulator
+# Just Another RISC-V Simulator

 ## Building
 1. Go to the root directory in the project.